waimin314/learn_vim/4NextLevelStuff.md

 After typing search `{entry}`, use `n` to go to the **next** occurrence of the `{entry}` and `N` to go to the **previous** occurrence of the `{entry}`

+`*` will go to the next occurrence of the current word
 ## Plugins

 ### Easymotion